 What Kind of Sleep Paralysis Experience Have You Had?

 One of the things that makes it difficult to pin sleep paralysis down is the wildly different experiences people even in the same culture can have.
 While we may know that during our deepest levels of sleep, the deepest troughs of the REM cycle, the body switches off the motoneurons.

 It does this so that as we are dreaming, we are not also trying to act out those dreams.
 We also know that in the dark, in a moment of terror, we are very good at exaggerating sight and sound, so good, in fact, that we can conjure up our own hallucinations.
 What types of hallucinations and experiences are most common?

-Vision of a dark, murky figure
+Vision of a Dark, Murky Figure

 This is surprisingly common and has been reported throughout history, across all populated continents.
 No matter what it is attributed to (witches, demons, aliens, the brain’s own fears), there is no doubt that millions of people have seen something standing over their beds when they were in a state of sleep paralysis.
 In the lore of sleep paralysis, they are often just called “the visitor.”

-Pressure on the chest
+Pressure on the Chest

-Out of body
+Out of Body Experiences

-Visions of a very detailed figure
+Visions of a Very Detailed Figure

 Less common even than the sensation of being physically attacked is the vision of a very detailed, fully-formed person, standing near the bed, but some report both the paralysis and the apparition.